ritthai/skule-github-instructions/index.md

 --------------

 What's git?
 It's the most awesome [version control system](http://en.wikipedia.org/wiki/Revision_control) ever.
-If you don't have git installed, had on over to [here](http://git-scm.com/download) and grab one of the binaries.
+If you don't have git installed, head on over to [here](http://git-scm.com/download) and grab one of the binaries.
 (If you're on Windows choose the Cygwin version)

 Never used Git or a version control system before?